NixTS/woodworking-club/README.md

 ***
 ## **Purpose**
-Woodworking Club is a comprehensive site that provides information for individuals interested in woodworking and socializing with like-minded woodworking enthusiasts.
+Woodworking Club is a comprehensive website that provides information for individuals interested in woodworking and socializing with like-minded woodworking enthusiasts.
 Woodworking Club offers a diverse range of services, including beginner-courses, open workshops and exclusive member events, all under the guidance of highly skilled and experianced woodworking professionals.

 With a primary focus on fostering a vibrant woodworking community, our platform appeals to seasoned craftsmen, as well as individuals with a keen interest in woodworking but limited prior experience.